-is intellectually challenging Generic examples of Indicators of Excellence Generic examples of impact Designs and develops new programmes.
+Generic examples of Indicators of Excellence Generic examples of impact Designs and develops new programmes.
 Contributes to internal teaching reviews.
 Undertakes examination / acts as a course examiner.
 Provides educational leadership and organisation, including curriculum development and learning design.
 Demonstrates sophisticated, reflexive approach to teaching and supporting learning, which enables students to develop subject knowledge and capabilities.
-Successfully introduces innovative teaching/assessment methods or significant contribution to their enhancement.
+Successfully introduces innovative teaching/assessment methods significant contribution to their enhancement.
 Publishes materials adopted in courses internal or external to the University.
 National or global press coverage of the applicant's educational ideas or activities.
 Receives excellent student feedback.
-CRITERION 2: Consistently delivers high-quality research supervision on that is intellectually challenging and supportive Generic examples of Indicators of Excellence Generic examples of impact Supervises research students effectively.
-Consistently receives positive feedback from research students.
-Provides inclusive leadership and delivers excellence through the performance of others.
-Creates a positive working environment and acts as a role model in promoting inclusion and mutual respect.
-Contributes towards recruiting and winning support for research students.
+CRITERION 2: Consistently delivers high-quality research supervision on that is intellectually challenging and supportive Generic examples of Indicators of Excellence Generic examples of impact training and development processes.